RustForNeo/NeoRust/neo-signers/README.md

 // create a transaction
 let tx = Transaction::new()
-    .to("vitalik.eth") // this will use NNS
+    .to("r3e.neo") // this will use NNS
     .value(10000).into();

 // sign it